jdrichardsappacad/product-dashboard-fullstack/frontend-outline.md

 ## Phase 1: Dispatch thunk to fetch all of your products

-Create a thunk `getAllProducts` that fetches all products from your backend `/products` GET route, `getAllProducts` should dispatch the products to an action creator called `addProducts`.
+In the product.js in your store directory, create a thunk `getAllProducts` that fetches all products from your backend `/products` GET route, `getAllProducts` should dispatch the products to an action creator called `addProducts`.
 Create a `newState` variable inside your productReducer function.
 It should be an empty object.
 Create a case in your productReducer for `ADD_PRODUCTS`.
 Each product that has been retrieved should be stored in the newState object using the product id as the key and the product object as the value.

 ![getAllProducts][reducer-1]

+### Products Component

+In your Products component you now want to retrieve all of the products from the database.
+Dispatch `getAllProducts` after first render to fetch all of the products.
+This dispatch should occur only once.

+Using `useSelector`, create a variable products that grabs the product slice of state and convert it to an array so the you can list your products in your jsx.

+You can test to see if you get your array by logging your products variable beneath the declaration.

+### ProductDetail Component

+You are going to want to map out all of the products using the `ProductDetail` Component as a child inside the `Products` component.
+So

 [devtools-1]: https://jd-image-upload.s3.amazonaws.com/devtools-initialstate.png
 [reducer-1]: https://jd-image-upload.s3.amazonaws.com/get-all-products-norm.png